f5devcentral/terraform-xc-aws-ce/examples/single_node_single_nic_new_vpc_new_subnet_custom_sg/README.md

-# Example Single node single NIC new VPC new subnet
+# Example Single node single NIC new VPC new subnet with custom security group

 This example instantiates: